Woman raped by on-duty police officer says Spokane Police Department ignored 'red flags' in claim against city

 A second woman, now 41, told the jury Nash was looking at a bruise on her leg when he began touching her inappropriately.
 He then pushed her onto the couch and raped her.
 He was convicted of second-degree rape with aggravating circumstances for violating the trust she had in him as a law enforcement officer.
 The jury acquitted him of unlawful imprisonment.

-In the claim filed Thursday, the now-25-year-old victim said the assault affected her ability to work and spend time with loved ones, and left her fearful of law enforcement officers.
+In the claim filed Thursday, the now-25-year-old victim said the assault affected her ability to work, spend time with loved ones and left her fearful of law enforcement officers.

 The claim alleges the city's hiring, training and supervision of Nash was inadequate and contributed to her injuries.
 There were "substantial 'red flags' " the city ignored or failed to investigate, according to the claim.